Guides

 Figure 1 – AGL time of use electricity bill example

 To demonstrate how load shifting works, we’ll look at a typical residential electricity bill (figure 1) with a time of use tariff.
+It comprises:

 1. Supply charges (cost of getting electricity to your home); and